-Some of us are pining for travel, and for those who love Italian food, visions of the Trevi fountain and Venetian canals dance through our heads.
+Most of us are still pining for travel, now with a glimmer of light at the end of our long, travel-less tunnel.
+Though we still may be making pizza and focaccia on the regular, these tried-and-true stand-bys are no substitute for the “real thing.”
+For those who love Italian food, visions of the Trevi fountain and Venetian canals dance through our heads.
 But la bella vita is within reach in your own kitchen; you just have to remember the classics.
 Here are the Italian recipes our readers love the very most, from aperitivo to dolce.
 (No need to book a trip… yet?!)

 The Aperol spritz has experienced a happy revival in America since about 2017, but it’s been a hit in Italy since the mid-20th century.
 The gorgeous orange-hued drink is iconic for a reason: It’s just a 3-2-1 mix of Aperol, Prosecco, soda water and an orange slice.
 (We like a version with slightly less soda!)
 Enormously popular in Northern Italy, it now graces al fresco tables around the country and stateside, too.
 Made at home, it’s a breeze, and so inexpensive!